ventus-ag/docs/_docs/tutorials/lin-veeam-agent.md

 > dkms — required by the veeamsnap package for building the kernel module for Veeam Agent for Linux Driver.

-This dependency does not apply to CentOS, RHEL and SLES distributions.
+These dependencies do not apply to CentOS, RHEL and SLES distributions.
 For these distributions, there is no need to build the veeamsnap kernel module with DKMS.
 Instead, you can install it from a pre-built binary package provided by Veeam.
 To learn more, see [Installing Veeam Agent for Linux](https://helpcenter.veeam.com/docs/agentforlinux/userguide/installation_process.html?ver=40).

-## To installing Veeam Agent for Linux
+## To install Veeam Agent for Linux, you need:

 > Download the Veeam software repository installation package **(veeam-release)** from the Veeam Download page, and save the downloaded package on the computer where you plan to install the product.